-For example, if an organization determines that it submits 8 Purchase Orders per month to a particular vendor, it can consolidate these purchases into a single Blanket Purchase Order and issue one PO for the entire year — as opposed to issuing 96 smaller Purchase Orders.
+For example, if an organization determines that it submits eight purchase orders per month to a particular vendor, it can consolidate these purchases into a single blanket purchase order and issue one PO for the entire year — as opposed to issuing 96 smaller purchase orders.

-In addition to establishing a set price and quantity to be purchased, Blanket Purchase Orders are also useful when the specific quality or features of an item are important.
+In addition to establishing a set price and quantity to be purchased, these types of purchase orders are also useful when the specific quality or features of an item are important.

-Reduces Costs and Increases Purchasing Power: A Blanket Purchase Order allows an organization to bulk together purchases that would otherwise happen over an extended period and receive quantity discounts.
-Furthermore, Blanket Purchase Orders allow an organization to consolidate purchases from across different departments and locations to further strengthen bargaining power.
+A blanket purchase order allows an organization to bulk together purchases that would otherwise happen over an extended period and receive quantity discounts.
+Furthermore, these POs allow an organization to consolidate purchases from across different departments and locations to further strengthen bargaining power.

-Improves Efficiency and Shortens Purchasing Lead Time: A Blanket Purchase Order is a great way to simplify the ordering process of something that is purchased repetitively.
+A blanket purchase order simplifies the ordering process of repeated purchases.
 As in the above example, rather than creating 100 different purchase orders a company can simply create one and receive against it multiple times.
-A Blanket Purchase also eliminates the need to search for new suppliers or renegotiate terms and prices which lowers administrative costs and allows staff to spend time on other key procurement functions.
+A blanket purchase also eliminates the need to search for new suppliers or renegotiate terms and prices which lowers administrative costs and allows staff to spend time on other key procurement functions.

-Facilitates Leaner Operations by Reducing Stocking Requirements: A Blanket Purchase Order clearly lays out the terms and conditions of a purchase including quantities required and when they are to be delivered.
+A blanket purchase order clearly lays out the terms and conditions of a purchase, including quantities required and delivery time.
 This eliminates the need for an organization to keep additional stock on hand because it is confident that the supplier will fulfill the order as previously negotiated.

-- When making repetitive and pre-specified purchases from the same supplier within a certain time period (typically 1 year).
+- Making repetitive and pre-specified purchases from the same supplier within a certain time period (typically 1 year).

-- When ordering standardized products or services which require numerous shipments.
+- Ordering standardized products or services which require numerous shipments.

-- When price is not known at time of purchasing.
+- The price is not known at time of purchasing.

-- When price is subject to change without notice.
+- The price is subject to change without notice.

-- When quality of product or service is questionable.
+- Quality of product or service is questionable.